769710510897/google-homepage/README.md

 An attempt at copying Google's search page.
 Can be seen here https://769710510897.github.io/google-homepage/

 I did my best to avoid inspecting the original page and only copying by eye, although curiosity got the better of me so I did have a few looks.
+The lack of flexbox and grid is intentional.

 As of right now only tested in Chrome on a 13" laptop.